deadlock-api/steam-vent/README.md

 See [steam-vent-chat](https://codeberg.org/steam-vent/chat) for an example high-level library.

+## Documentation

+The main documentation can be found at [steam-vent.grebedoc.dev](https://steam-vent.grebedoc.dev/), additional api documentation can be at [docs.rs/steam-vent](https://docs.rs/steam-vent/latest/steam_vent/).

 ## Usage

 Note that this project is still in early development and apis might see large